WILD PEACE SANCTUARY

 MAKING COMPOST

-We make our own organic compost from raw manure mixed with organic matter cleared from the land including fallen leaves, pulled plants, and mixing with coastal amendments, such as crab and oyster shells.
-We also make fermented liquid plant fertilizers from mineral-rich plants that we either wild-tend or cultivate and harvest from the land such as stinging nettle, comfrey, dandelion, and horsetail.
-Our concentrated fertilizers are diluted and we use them to grow our vegetables and feed our fruit trees.
+We make organic compost from the raw fertilizer provided by our equines, organic matter cleared from the land such as fallen leaves, pulled plants, and coastal amendments, such as crab and oyster shells.
+Our fermented liquid plant fertilizers are made from mineral-rich plants that we wild-tend and/or cultivate on the land such as stinging nettle, dandelion, comfrey, and horsetail.
+Once our concentrated fertilizers are fermented and ready to use, we dilute them and feed them to our vegetable gardens and fruit trees.

-Compost is made from organic matter, including plants, leaves, and animal manure that has been broken down biologically (decayed) into a relatively homogenous and stable soil amendment.
-Making compost sequesters carbon, promotes healthy microbe growth, and creates a nutrient-rich soil environment which enables plants to feed themselves.
-Compost added to the land helps to aerate the soil, support it to retain more moisture, and boosts resistance to plant disease, and it is essential for growing food.
+Compost is made from organic matter such as plants, leaves, and animal manure that has been broken down biologically into a relatively homogenous and stable soil amendment.
+Making compost promotes healthy microbe growth, sequesters carbon, and creates a nutrient-rich soil environment which enables plants to feed themselves.
+Compost added to the soil supports it to retain more moisture, boosts resistance to plant disease, aerates the soil, and promotes plant growth.
+Compost is essential for growing food.

-Using compost eliminates reliance on synthetic fertilizers made from industrially extracted minerals and fossil fuels.
-Synthetic fertilizers kill microorganisms and build up as salt in the soil, killing beneficial organisms such as earthworms, and forcing the use of more fertilizers over time.
-The buildup of synthetic fertilizer in the soil creates a cascade of problems, such as making the soil more acidic over time and generating unwanted plant life in water sources, including algae, which further disrupts the ecosystem.
+Using organic fertilizer eliminates reliance on synthetic fertilizer made from industrially extracted minerals and fossil fuels.
+Synthetic fertilizer kills microorganisms and builds up as salt in the soil, killing beneficial organisms such as earthworms, and forcing the use of more fertilizer over time.
+The buildup of synthetic fertilizer in soil creates a cascade of problems, such as making it more acidic over time and generating unwanted plant life in water sources, including algae, which further disrupts the ecosystem.
 It can take many years for the chemicals in synthetic fertilizers to dissipate through the ecosystem.

-We regularly donate our organic compost and fermented liquid plant fertilizers to the native pollinator project run by local non-profit, Concerned Citizens for Clean Air, a 25 mile herbicide-free pollinator corridor on the Oregon coast, and to the 40 acre Tribal Farm at the Confederated Tribes of Siletz Indians (CTSI).
+We donate our organic compost and fermented liquid plant fertilizers to several local food security projects and environmental organizations, including the native pollinator project run by local non-profit, Concerned Citizens for Clean Air, a 25 mile herbicide-free pollinator corridor on the Oregon coast, the community gardening program at Newledo Hub, and the Tribal Farm at the Confederated Tribes of Siletz Indians (CTSI).

 LEARN MORE